haesookimDev/newscrawler/README.md

 - `media.enabled` requires a reachable relational database (configured under `db.*`).
 Disable it if you are running without persistence.
 - The API reuses the provided base configuration; only supplied fields are overridden per session.
 - SSE payloads include processed/queued counts and the most recent URL/domain, enabling live progress indicators.
+- Include `X-User-ID` and `X-User-Name` headers on `POST /api/sessions`; these values are forwarded to the embedding service for authorization and vector-dimension discovery.

 ## Docker